ViscousTests/website/content/docs/what-to-believe.md

 It is hard to do this, just like it is hard to come up with scientific findings in the first place.
 If we as a society deeply recognized this difficulty, it may give more respect to good scientific findings, and help us have more informed debated about what actions to take on big important issues.
+This recognition may also make people more patient and willing to embrace the difficulty, instead of looking for shortcuts.

+(I have nothing against finding the most efficient ways to solve problems, except when these shortcuts are less rigorous or otherwise worse than harder solutions AND we pretend that they are just as good just because of their convenience).

 https://en.wikipedia.org/wiki/Karl_Popper